Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

 [Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Powershell
-- Powershell and log analytics via Azure.
+- Log Analytics via Azure
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- IPgeolocator API

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc